If you found this page, you have been offered a place in the Master program AI and Data Science and decided to accept the offer. Great! Welcome!

 2. The examination board (Prüfungsausschuss) of the master AI and Data Science.
 This is a group of 5 people - 3 professors, one lecturer and one student representative - who discuss student requests and decide on general rules around the master program.
 For example, the examination board is the right unit to addrress if you want to have recognized credits from previous studies, need a further attempt for an exam, or want to suggest that some course offered at HHU should be allowed as elective of the master program.
 You can send requests to the examination board by mail to .

-After each semester there will be two phases for exams, one at the beginning of the semester break and one towards the end.
+After each semester there will be two phases for exams, one at the beginning of the semester break (the first 3 weeks after the lecture period) and one towards the end (the last 3 weeks before the next lecture period).
+You can see the times of the lecture periods here.
 Each lecture course will offer one exam in each phase.
 Both exams will be equivalent and you should only take one exam for each course.
 The two different time windows are there, so that you don't have to take all exams within two weeks, and can prepare in a more concentrated way - or so that you can take an exam again, if you fail the first time.

 If you fail the first exam, you can try again at the second exam.
 If you pass one exam, it is not possible to improve your grade by taking another exam!
-If you fail the second exam (i.e. either you didn't take the first exam and failed the second, or you failed in both the first and the second exams), you can try to mark a further exam with the lecturer (but this may not be possible!), or wait till the course is offered for the next time to take another exam in a later semester.
+If you fail the second exam (i.e. either you didn't take the first exam and failed the second, or you failed in both the first and the second exams), you can try to mark a further exam with the lecturer, or wait till the course is offered for the next time to take another exam in a later semester.

 Altogether you have only three attempts to pass a course!
 If you fail three times in a course, it means you can never again take an exam in that course.
 If you fail three times in an obligatory course, it follows that you will never be able to finish the master program, so you will have to drop out.
 In this case you are possibly not even allowed to enter an equivalent master program ever again anywhere in Germany - so if it comes to that third try, take it very seriously and consult with the lecturer beforehand!
 You can, however, appeal to the examination board and ask for a 4th attempt for an exam, if you have a good reason.